Last Updated on December 30, 2022 by Andrew Pirie

-For 9 years he has held the Philippine Record and even more unbreakable Junior Record which both are united at 3:47.65 form the 2011 SEA Games.
+For 9 years he has held the Philippine Record and even more unbreakable Junior Record which both are united at 3:47.65 from the 2011 SEA Games.

-He also is no longer active in Athlteics having made the move over to Obstacle Course Racing.
+He also is no longer active in Athletics having made the move over to Obstacle Course Racing.

-Mervin Guarte born 3 August 1992.
+Mervin Guarte was born 3 August 1992.
 From Calapan City, Mindoro.
-Guarte qualified for the Palarong Pambansa in 3rd Grade at that time running 400, 800, 1500.
+Guarte qualified for the Palarong Pambansa in 3rd Grade at that time running 400, 800, and 1500.

-It wasnt until Grade 6 though he started showing considerable improvement.
+It wasn’t until Grade 6 that he started showing considerable improvement.

 Mervin would train with his older brother to prepare himself for future competitions.
 He also had to jog 5km to get to school.
-Which he would run barefoot back and forth on a daily basis to build his stamina.
+He would run barefoot back and forth daily to build his stamina.

-It was at the Palarong Pambansa were Mervin after surpassing the Palaro 800m Record in the Heats duelled with Salvador Garin (IV-A).
+It was at the Palarong Pambansa where Mervin after surpassing the Palaro 800m Record in the Heats dueled with Salvador Garin (IV-A).
 A very fierce brutal fight with elbows thrown with Garin winning 1:55.69 to 1:56.31.
 Mervin did win the 1500m in 4:07.94.

-One of the Highlights of Mervin Junior Career was how he was able to place 4th at the Asian Juniors in the 1500m in 2010.
+One of the Highlights of Mervin’s Junior Career was how he was able to place 4th at the Asian Juniors in the 1500m in 2010.